data-to-insight/csc-map-of-the-world/README.md

 Aside the ongoing dev/fixes...

+**To do notes**
+- already integrated the repo clone into index compile, need the same for web scrape
+- data_published needs sub structure to aid management - or an index/tracking file for ease of over sight.
+- data_published needsa dedup?
+- tidy up admin script process flow, need one refresh all script

 - SCCM-compliant exports
 - Live data ingress to maintain updates, via direct LA/DfE urls or alternative
 - Enhanced relationship modelling (multi-level RELATIONSHIP, EVENT chains)